Francis Hare (bishop): Family

 In the autumn of 1709 he married his first cousin, Bethaia Naylor, who became the heiress of Herstmonceux on the death of her brother's only daughter, Grace.
 While visiting his paternal estates near Faversham, Hare became acquainted with Joseph Alston of Edwardstone, Suffolk, whose eldest daughter, Mary Margaret, became his second wife in April 1728, and brought him a large fortune in the estates of Newhouse, Suffolk, the ancient manor of Hos-Tendis, near Skulthorpe in Norfolk, and The Vache, an estate near Chalfont St Giles in Buckinghamshire.
 At the Vache they always resided during the latter years of his life, and there the seven children of his second marriage were born.

-The estates of Hurstmonceaux came to his first son Francis, by Bethaia, who took the name of Hare-Naylor.
+The estates of Hurstmonceux came to his first son Francis, by Bethaia, who took the name of Hare-Naylor.
 Hare brought up his son strictly, obliging him to speak Greek in the family.
 Francis gave the bishop trouble by a wild life, and then by engaging himself to his stepmother's sister, Carlotta Alston.
 The bishop prevented this marriage in his lifetime, but it took place after his death.
 Another son, Robert, was father of Francis Hare-Naylor.